FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeperiodend.md

 Charge Period End represents the end date and time of the [*charge period*](#glossary:chargeperiod).

 The ChargePeriodEnd column MUST be present in the billing data.
 This column MUST be of type Date/Time and MUST NOT contain null values.

-ChargePeriodEnd column MUST conform to [Date/Time Format](#date/timeformat) requirements.
+ChargePeriodEnd column MUST conform to [Date/Time Format](#date/timeformat) requirements and MUST be an exclusive value.

 ## Column ID